Smothered (TV series): Production

 Lawson.
 In January 2023, it was announced that the six-part series was shooting predominantly in London with the comedy directing debut of George Belfield, with Jon Pointing and Danielle Vitalis confirmed in the cast in the lead roles, and a role in the cast for Aisling Bea.

 Broadcast

-The show was released in the UK on Sky Comedy and NOW TV from 7 December 2023.
+The series premiered on 7 December 2023 on Sky Comedy and Now.